KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 ## Supported Platforms

-- All platforms are supported, but it only does something on Android.
+- This plugin was developed for Android.
+It has no effect on other platforms.

 ## The global